Chia-Network/chialisp-web/docs/tutorials/offers_cli_tutorial.md

 ```
 <br/>

-The Maker then verifies that the offer has indeed been canceled:
+The Maker verifies that the offer has indeed been canceled:
 ```bash
 (venv) $ chia wallet get_offers -id af98fd1f63a8351829d2d2fd34c2e880021e154b9a3d23f215385c1b72831b69